 State Obligations; Employee Pension Funds (Part II; Pages 71-73).
-Updated with the following information and revised table, some of the data in which became available after the date of the Preliminary Official Statement (March 4, 2024).
+Updated with the following information and table.

 Annual annuity adjustments for the remainder of calendar year 2024 were announced by the Wisconsin Retirement System (WRS) on March 6, 2024 and include an increase of 3.6% for retirees in the WRS Core Retirement Trust, or Core Fund, and an increase of 15.0% for retirees in the WRS Variable Retirement Trust, or Variable Fund.
 The following table includes the Core Fund and Variable Fund annuity adjustments granted during the previous 10 years.